-Role of coordinator
+10. Role of Coordinators

-- Ensure that teachers are familiar with the Scheme of Work, subject policy and help to plan lessons - Lead by example in the way that PSHEE is taught in own classroom - To be enthusiastic about PSHEE - Coordinate assessment procedures and record keeping so as to facilitate progression and cohesion - Purchase, organise and review PSHEE based resources, ensuring that they are readily available and maintained. - Be aware of national and local developments through reading appropriate materials and attending courses. - To have membership of relevant and useful organisations. - To attend regular CPD events and training. - Prepare, organise and lead relevant INSET. - Facilitate parental involvement wherever possible. - Work cooperatively with the class teachers and assistants, Speech and Language Therapists and Occupational Therapists. - Observe colleagues from time to time with a view to identifying the support they need.
+- Ensure that teachers are familiar with the scheme of work, subject policy and help to plan lessons. - Lead by example in the way that PSHE is taught in own classroom. - To be enthusiastic about PSHE. - Coordinate assessment procedures and record keeping to facilitate progression and cohesion. - Purchase, organise and review PSHE based resources, ensuring that they are readily available and maintained. - Be aware of national and local developments through reading appropriate materials and attending courses.

+- To have membership of relevant and useful organisations. - To attend regular CPD events and training. - Prepare, organise and lead relevant INSET. - Collect photographic evidence of PSHE around the school. - Facilitate parental involvement wherever possible. - Work cooperatively with the class teachers and assistants, Speech and Language Therapists and Occupational Therapists. - Observe colleagues from time to time with a view to identifying the support they need.